-Your access advisor may have a paper copy of directions for how to register.
+Your program advisor may have a paper copy of directions for how to register for courses.
 Also, the Course Offerings Booklet has detailed instructions on the back page.

 At 7:00 a.m. on the designated day for you to register, do the following: